Primary Care Sports Medicine (PCSM)

-The PCSM fellowship is available to family medicine, internal medicine, pediatrics, emergency medicine (EM), and physical medicine and rehabilitation physicians.
+The PCSM fellowship is available to family medicine, internal medicine, pediatric, emergency medicine (EM), and physical medicine and rehabilitation physicians.
 It was certified by the American Board of Medical Specialties (ABMS) in 1992, and since 1993 a written examination for board certification has been administered by the American Board of Family Medicine.
-It is one of 9 ABMS accredited fellowships available to EM physicians.1
+It is one of nine ABMS-accredited fellowships available to EM physicians.1

 Why residents choose to follow this career path

 Residents who choose this path often have an interest in athletics and caring for active people of all ages.
-Like others, the sports medicine fellowship expands your knowledge base in a niche of emergency medicine: diagnosing and managing musculoskeletal complaints.
-Completion of this fellowships offers a unique opportunity to have a diverse career in both the emergency department and the outpatient setting.
+Like others, the sports medicine fellowship expands your knowledge base in a niche of emergency medicine: diagnosing and managing musculoskeletal and sports-related complaints.
+Completion of this fellowship offers a unique opportunity to have a diverse career in both the emergency department and the outpatient setting.

 How do I know if this path is right for me?